katharostech/lucky/docs/book/src/overview.md

 ## Development

 We are very early in development.
-We have just started work the proof of concept.
+We have just started work on the proof of concept.
 We have a [design](./design.md) document outlining our current plan for the framework.
 This may change as we get into development.
 If you have any questions or thoughts don't hesitate to open an issue.